DataDog/documentation/content/en/database_monitoring/_index.md

 {{< img src="database_monitoring/databases-list.png" alt="The Databases page in Datadog" style="width:90%;" >}}

-### View recommendations for help with optimization and incident avoidance
+### View recommendations for guidance on what optimization and why

 The [Recommendations page][6] brings problems and optimization opportunities to your attention, saving time by telling you about what's most important to look at.